 At Eater Phoenix, we’re mainly focused on publishing travel-related pieces and local guides and maps.
 We’re always looking for insightful local pitches from reporters on a range of topics related to dining out in Phoenix and occasionally other metro areas such as Tucson.
 We are especially interested in working with those whose voices are often underrepresented in media and those with knowledge of particular food cultures that tend to be overlooked in local and national media landscape.

 Eater Phoenix accepts pitches on the following:

-- Reported features on local restaurants, bars, chefs, food trends, etc. are a lesser focus of Eater Phoenix, but may be of interest to Eater Travel.
+- Reported features on local restaurants, bars, chefs, food trends, etc. are not a focus of Eater Phoenix but may be of interest to Eater Travel.
 More details on how to pitch Eater Travel can be found here.

 Do’s and Don’ts

-Writers preferably have expertise in journalistic reporting as well as passion for the pitched topic.
+Writers preferably have expertise in journalistic reporting as well as a passion for the pitched topic.
 Because of limited budget, Eater Phoenix is very specific about the pitches we accept, which should be geared towards a broad audience visiting Phoenix or looking to find great places to try in their neighborhood.
-For example, a hyper specific map of corn dogs would be less likely to be accepted than, say, a map of to-go boozy slushie (unless, of course, corn dogs are a local delicacy).
+For example, a hyper-specific map of corn dogs would be less likely to be accepted than, say, a map of essential vegetarian restaurants (unless, of course, corn dogs are a local delicacy).

 The author should expect to and must be comfortable with being edited in line with Eater’s editorial standards.
 Generally, we do not assign stories to people who are primarily employed by the restaurant industry with the exception of Eater Voices.